 Birth control, also known as contraception and fertility control, are methods or devices used to prevent pregnancy.
-Planning, provision and use of birth control is called family planning.
+Planning, provision, and use of birth control are called family planning.
 Safe sex, such as the use of male or female condoms, can also help prevent sexually transmitted infections.

 There are many different methods of birth control including condoms, IUDs, birth control pills, the rhythm method, vasectomy, and tubal ligation.
 All of us who need birth control want to find the method that is best for us.
 And each of us has different needs when choosing a method.
 If you are trying to choose, learning about each method may help you make your decision.
 Use the list of birth control methods below to read about the methods.